Take The First Step Now

 Chemical dependency on alcohol is a real risk for heavy or chronic drinkers.

-Drinking alcohol has a profound depressant effect on the brain’s neurotransmitters.
+Drinking alcohol has a profound depressant effect on the central nervous system and the brain’s neurotransmitters.
 However, after abstaining from alcohol, the chemicals regain their usual sensitivity.

 Are You Ready To Create The Life You Deserve?
 Free From Addiction?